davidsalatic/SAMP-Quiz-helper/README.md

 When started, the app works by itself, there are no commands or actions needed

+*Warnings:
-*NOTE: The app uses clipboard for copying and pasting the answer
+-Keep in mind that the app uses clipboard for copying and pasting the answer (anything you copied into the clipboard will be lost when the quiz appears)

+-Each time the app finds the change in the textfile and performs the task, it clears the whole text file so the program doesn't repeat itself